cqtran/Cmput_401_Fence_Friends/Documentation/tips.md

 * Navigate to the "Edit Company" page using the settings menu

+## Update GST

+* GST can be updated in the admin account

 ## Finalize a Project

 * Finalize a project to generate quote and material list PDFs that are not affected by changes in prices, estimations, or GST